validmind/validmind-library/README.md

 ![ValidMind logo](images/ValidMind-logo-color.svg "ValidMind logo")

-ValidMind's Library contains a suite of developer tools and methods designed to run validation tests and automate the documentation of your models.
-The Library provides a rich suite of documentation tools and test suites, from documenting descriptions of your dataset to testing your models for weak spots and overfit areas.
+The ValidMind Library is a suite of developer tools and methods designed to run validation tests and automate the documentation of your models.

-The Library includes the Python client library, which is designed to be model agnostic.
-If your model is built in Python, ValidMind's Python library will provide all the standard functionality without requiring your developers to rewrite any functions.
+Designed to be model agnostic, the ValidMind Library provides all the standard functionality without requiring you to rewrite any functions as long as your model is built in Python.

+With a rich array of documentation tools and test suites, from documenting descriptions of your datasets to testing your models for weak spots and overfit areas, the ValidMind Library helps you automate model documentation by feeding the ValidMind Platform with documentation artifacts and test results.

 ## Contributing to the ValidMind Library